 Grill the Octopus Legs:

-Place the octopus on the hot grill and cook for a few minutes on both sides until the octopus is well browned, but still remains moist, 3 to 4 minutes per side.
+- Place the octopus on the hot grill grates and cook for a few minutes on both sides until the octopus is well browned, but still remains moist, 3 to 4 minutes per side.

-- Transfer the octopus to a cutting board, cut diagonally into 1-inch pieces and arrange on serving plates with roasted fingerlings and salad greens.
+- To Serve: Transfer the octopus to a cutting board, cut diagonally into 1-inch pieces, and arrange on serving plates with roasted fingerlings and salad greens.

 - Drizzle preserved lemon vinaigrette over each serving and garnish with lemon wedges.